Rational motivic path spaces and Kim's relative unipotent section conjecture: Introduction

 Our approach to the $p$-adic \'etale realization should be compared with that of Deligne--Goncharov \cite{DelGon}.
 While the latter is based on an explicit realization of the homotopy pushout via the bar construction and on an elaborate computation in constructible cohomology due to Beilinson, we turn to Morita theory and Koszul duality to understand the unipotent fundamental groupoid of an arbitrary topos.
 Theorem \ref{21d} (mentioned above) states the result of this investigation.

-\segment{}{} This article represents the beginning of a program.
+\segment{}{} This article is foundational in nature.
+In much of what follows, we assemble theorems of others using tried and true techniques in order to set the stage for a new avenue of investigation into Kim's conjecture.
 Needless to say, one of its more ambitious goals is to go in the direction of Kim's conjecture; we make no claims as to our level of optimism regarding the prospects of an actual proof.
 Short of a proof however, we do expect to find, in each of the sub-inclusions of theorem \ref{thmfact}, philosophical evidence (as opposed to numerical evidence) for the conjecture.
 Indeed, each of the four inclusions presents itself together with an obvious collection of loose threads at which to tug.
 As an example, the conjectured implication ``motivically global $\Rightarrow$ global'' leads to the following expectation.
 Let $X$, $Y$ be schemes over $Z $, let $p$ be a closed point of $Z$, and let's assume for simplicity that $Z\subset \Spec \ZZ$.
 Then we may consider the square

 We should expect that for \emph{many} schemes $X$, $Y$, we have

 For instance, since it's reasonable to expect Kim's conjecture to extend (via a suitably relative formulation) to morphisms of anabelian schemes over $Z$, we should expect the equality (*) to hold at least when $X$, $Y$ are anabelian.
 In particular, we should expect an equality whenever $X$, $Y$ are finite \'etale over $Z$, or suitable models of hyperbolic curves.
 Moreover, when $X$, $Y$ are proper, we may replace $Z$ by $\Spec \QQ$.
 So if after this grandiose generalization we again specialize to the case $Z = \Spec \QQ$, $X = Y = \Spec k$, $k$ a finite extension of $\QQ$, $p$ a prime at which $k$ is totally split, we're led to the expectation that